 - Press down firmly using your palm to crack the bean

-Just like a knife, a frying pan also does a decent job of crushing the beans, thanks to its large surface area.
+Like a knife, a frying pan also does a decent job of crushing the beans, thanks to its large surface area.
 This large surface area makes a frying pan an ideal tool when grinding beans for a crowd.

-To get the most out of your pan, position your hands on its opposite sides, and push down.
+To get the most out of your pan, position your hands on opposite sides, and push down.
 That is all!